 \subsection{Source popularity comparison}

-As shown in Fig.~\ref{fig:prevalence}, we observed that low-credibility websites may have different prevalence on the two platforms.
-To further contrast the most popular sources on Twitter and Facebook, we measure the popularity of websites on each platform by ranking them by prevalence, and then compare the resulting ranks in Fig.~\ref{fig:rank_compare}.
+As shown in Fig.~\ref{fig:prevalence}, we observe that low-credibility websites may have different prevalence on the two platforms.
+To further contrast their prevalence levels on Twitter and Facebook, we measure the popularity of websites on each platform by ranking them by prevalence, and then compare the resulting ranks in Fig.~\ref{fig:rank_compare}.
 The ranks on the two platforms are not strongly correlated (Spearman $r=0.57$, $p < 0.01$).
 A few domains are much more popular or only appear on one of the platforms (see annotations in Fig.~\ref{fig:rank_compare}(a)).
 We also show the domains that are very popular on both platforms in Fig.~\ref{fig:rank_compare}(b).
 They are dominated by right-wing and state sources, such as \texttt{breitbart.com}, \texttt{washingtontimes.com}, \texttt{thegatewaypundit.com}, \texttt{oann.com}, and \texttt{rt.com}.